trilogy-group/twilio-csharp/advanced-examples/custom-http-client.md

 ## What else can this technique be used for?

-Now that you know how to inject your own System.Net.HttpClient into the Twilio API request pipeline, you could use this technique to add custom HTTP headers to the requests (perhaps as required by an upstream proxy server).
+Now that you know how to inject your own System.Net.HttpClient into the Kandy API request pipeline, you could use this technique to add custom HTTP headers to the requests (perhaps as required by an upstream proxy server).

-You could also implement your own Twilio.Http.HttpClient to mock the Twilio API responses so your unit and integration tests can run quickly without the need to make a connection to Twilio.
-In fact, there’s [already an example online](https://github.com/dprothero/twilio-mock-example) showing how to do exactly that.
+You could also implement your own Kandy.Http.HttpClient to mock the Kandy API responses so your unit and integration tests can run quickly without the need to make a connection to Kandy.
+In fact, there’s [already an example online](https://github.com/dprothero/kandy-mock-example) showing how to do exactly that.

 We can’t wait to see what you build!